 If the travellers you know are anything like me, then their passports will be a hot mess.
 Not only has the gold emblem on mine completely rubbed away, but it’s also covered in stickers from my multiple visa renewals in Cambodia, and more than a little glitter (also Cambodia’s fault).
 This passport cover will not only keep your loved ones’ passport pristine but is also really cute and perfect for girls who love their essentials to look as good as they do.

-Sleep is sometimes difficult to come by when you’re on the road.
-Uninterrupted sleep is even harder still.
+Sleep is sometimes difficult to come by when you’re on the road, and interrupted sleep is even harder still.
 With a sleep mask, us travellers have one less obstacle standing in the way of sleep, and this one in particular sends a not-so-subtle message to any obnoxiously loud room mates that your friend may encounter in hostels.

 When I was travelling through South East Asia, this book was like the Bible for my fellow travellers.
 Shantaram, a novel based on events in the author’s own life, tells the story of Lindsay Ford, who escapes from jail in Australia and flees to Bombay, India, and proceeds to live the craziest life imaginable.
 He establishes a health clinic in the slums, spends time in jail, stars in Bollywood movies, works for the mafia, and goes to Afghanistan to smuggle weapons for mujahideen fighters.